 - Sporting Group Sporting dogs are ideal for active owners as they require regular, invigorating exercise.

 - Non-Sporting Group

 These dogs are a varied collection in terms of size, coat, personality, and overall appearance.

-- Working Dogs These protective pups were bred to perform such jobs as guarding property, pulling sleds and performing water rescues.
+- Working Dogs These dogs were bred to perform such jobs as guarding property, pulling sleds and performing water rescues.

 A humane society is an organization with the broader mission of reducing animal suffering.
-When people reference "the humane society," they're probably referring to the Humane Society of the United States.
+There is the national Humane Society of the United States and there are also state societies.
 A humane society may facilitate dog adoptions, but that's far from their only goal, whereas adoption is the primary goal of both shelters and rescue groups.

-Adoption fairs are also another great way to find your dream dog because these events usually showcase lots of adoptable pets, and they often offer discounted adoption fees.
+Adoption fairs are also another great way to find your dream dog because these events usually showcase lots of adoptable pets in any age group, and they often offer discounted adoption fees.

-If distance, geography, or busy lifestyles prevent you from visiting a shelter, there are several fantastic dog adoption apps to help you find your dream pooch.
+If distance, geography, or busy lifestyles prevent you from visiting a shelter, there are many dog adoption apps and websites to help you find the best dog breed for you.

-Lastly, all dogs are prone to certain medical conditions.
-Of course, it's impossible to know your pups exact fate, you can know what to prepare for.
-For example, flat-faced dogs may be prone to breathing problems and big dogs are known to suffer from hip dysplasia.
-It's nothing to be alarmed about, it just helps to know as much as you can going in.
+Certain breeds are prone to certain medical conditions.
+For example, flat-faced dogs may be prone to breathing problems and a large dog may be prone to suffer from hip dysplasia.
+It's nothing to be alarmed about, but it helps to be prepared.